hellomouse/particleplate/README.md

 In such case you should choose something else or modify this boilerplate to remove it's API server.

+## Regarding Docker

+I am not going to update Docker images on DockerHub as this takes too much time for my pc and my HDD is currently dying.

 ## What else?

 This boilerplate was created for myself and [hellomouse](https://github.com/hellomouse) org.